BitsandNibble/school-pack/README.md

 -   [ ] Search querying results from other parts of the db (Student Livewire Component)
 -   [ ] Unable to unregister students from a subject
 -   [ ] Validation not kicking in when registering subjects for students because it's auto-fetching the records from the db
--   [ ] Term date not showing in settings
+-   [ ] Term date not showing in settings (After seeding)
--   [ ] When updating image, other fields aren't updated until second click
+-   [ ] When updating image on profile page, other fields are restored to default
 -   [ ] Only assigned form teacher can print out tabulation sheet
 -   [ ] Issues when trying to edit state & LGA in user profiles
 -   [ ] Promote button promotes all students, etc
 -   [ ] When you promote a student, it seems his grade for his previous class disappears
--   [ ] When you edit a payment i.e. when you choose a payment class froom "all classes" to "SSS1, should resulrs containing "all classes be deleted"?
+-   [ ] When you edit a payment i.e. when you change a payment class from "all classes" to "SSS1, should results containing "all classes be deleted"?
 -   [ ] Insert specific values to reset() on livewire compoent when usiig $this->cancel() so that when it's done bulk deleting, and you cancel, it still retains the selected values
 -   [ ] Remove wire:defer and button from pages/components with "select tag" on top, and render when the last "select tag" is populated